This is the second blog series on the FDA’s drugs reviews process; here, visit for part 01. Explore here:

 Bumps When Meeting Challenges

-When approval of a new drug is delayed, it is usually because the drug must be manufactured in accordance with standards called good manufacturing practices.
+When approval of a new drug is delayed, it is usually because the medicine must be manufactured with good manufacturing practices.
 If a manufacturing facility isn’t ready for inspection by the FDA, approval can be delayed.
 Known manufacturing deficiencies must be corrected before approval can be given.

 Manufacturers of new drugs are expected to show that their manufacturing processes for large-scale production will deliver the same product as when drug trials were conducted.

 John Jenkins, MD, director of the FDA’s Office of New Drugs, says that drugs often fail to receive approval because of a combination of factors.
 “Innovative drug development will require good supervision and close communication with the FDA early on in a drug’s development,” he says.
-“This can reduce the chances that an application will have to go through more than one cycle of review.”
+“This can reduce the chances that an application will have to go through more than one review cycle.”
 However, he adds, “It’s no guarantee.”

 When the FDA finds deficiencies in a drug application, the drug sponsor has an opportunity to meet with FDA officials and address those issues before a final decision is made.
 After this meeting, the sponsor can choose to have a hearing at which both sides present their arguments, correct any remaining deficiencies, or withdraw the application.